-Queering social categorization: The effect of binary measurements on categorical perception and perception of binary gender (Extremely provisional title)
+Queering social categorization: The effect of binary measurements on categorical perception and perception of binary gender ( provisional title)

 Overview & theoretical background

 Language is a common battleground along which identities are contested.
 For example, in multiple places and times, authorities of language have instituted that the generic forms of pronouns or professions be masculine, specifically to exclude women (citation needed).
 More recently, LGBTQ+ advocates have promoted the widespread adoption of gender-neutral language, partly as way to legitimize and reclaim queer gender identities.
 In experimental psychology, this push has been felt in recommendations that researcher measures participants sex/gender in ways that allow them to express a wide range (Linqvist et al., 20018; Westbrook & Saperstein, 2015).
 There has yet to be a similar examination of how participants are asked to categorize others.
 Often these are based in normative views on gender, and may consequently bias participants in favor of those views.
 We use queer theory as a lens to examine the literature on categorization, concluding that.
 The aim of this study is to examine whether binary gender communicated through response options increases the view of gender as binary.